kunbai05-nb/LeakageBench-MIDI/README.md

 python analyze.py
 ```

-This generates `RESULTS.csv`, `RESULTS.json`, `PER_WORK_RESULTS.json`, and `RESULTS_CN.md`.
+This generates RESULTS.csv, RESULTS.json, PER_WORK_RESULTS.json, and RESULTS_CN.md.
 The bundle contains the 12 physical checkpoints for three seeds, the fixed test set, frozen audit data, and the unchanged server evaluation and analysis code.
 Simple deduplication uses the same checkpoints as the uncorrected condition because it removes no additional training windows under the frozen split.

 ## Tests